Murder on the Orient Express: Agatha Christie's Poirot: "Murder on the Orient Express" (2010)

 David Suchet reprised the role of Hercule Poirot in "Murder on the Orient Express" (2010), a 90-minute movie-length episode of the television series Agatha Christie's Poirot co-produced by ITV Studios and WGBH-TV, adapted for the screen by Stewart Harcourt.
 The original air date was 11 July 2010 in the United States, and it was aired on Christmas Day 2010 in the UK.

 The cast includes Dame Eileen Atkins as Princess Dragomiroff, Hugh Bonneville as Masterman, Jessica Chastain as Mary Debenham, Barbara Hershey as Mrs Hubbard, Toby Jones as Ratchett, and David Morrissey as Colonel Arbuthnot.

 The character Cyrus Hardman (the former American police officer turned private detective) has been largely amalgamated with the chauffeur Foscarelli (inasmuch as being the lover of the dead maid) and Dr Constantine (who in the novel is unrelated to the murders) becomes a co-conspirator, depicted as having been the Armstrong family's doctor in America.

 As in the 2017 film, MacQueen's father was the prosecutor rather than the Armstrongs' lawyer, whose career was ruined after he was threatened into acquitting Cassetti.
 The adaptation's treatment of Ratchett's murder is much darker than the novel.
 The killers gather in his cabin and stab him one by one while he is drugged but awake, rather than stabbing him independently while he is unconscious.
 The ending dwells on Poirot's horror at the act of mob justice and his moral conflict, in view of his Catholic faith and commitment to the law, when he decides not to tell the Yugoslavian police what he knows.

 The interior of the Orient Express was reproduced at Pinewood Studios in London, while other locations include the Freemason Hall, Nene Valley Railway, and a street in Malta (shot to represent Istanbul).

 Japanese TV adaptation (2015)

-A Japanese adaptation was broadcast over two nights in January 2015 on Fuji Television, titled ', and it featured several famous actors, including Ninomiya Kazunari, Matsushima Nanako, Tamaki Hiroshi, Kichise Michiko, Nishida Toshiyuki, and Sawamura Ikki.
+A Japanese adaptation was broadcast over two nights in January 2015 on Fuji Television, titled Orient Kyūkō Satsujin Jiken, and it featured several famous actors, including Ninomiya Kazunari, Matsushima Nanako, Tamaki Hiroshi, Kichise Michiko, Nishida Toshiyuki, and Sawamura Ikki.
 The main character, Suguro Takeru, modeled on Hercule Poirot, was played by actor Nomura Mansai.

 The first night featured a storyline true to the original text, but set in Japan in 1933.
-In this version, the train Orient Kyuukou ran from the western city of Shimonoseki to Tokyo, with the train stopped by a small avalanche near Sekigahara, Gifu.
+In this version, the train Orient Kyūkō ran from the western city of Shimonoseki to Tokyo, with the train stopped by a small avalanche near Sekigahara, Gifu.

 The second night was an original story.